splunk/splunk-connect-for-snmp/docs/configuration.md

 config.yaml acts as an extension for inventory.csv for these three situations.

+### **args**
+There are 4 parameters to be configured in `config_values.yaml`:
+1. refresh_interval - indicates how often (in seconds) we monitor changes on `inventory.csv` and `config.yaml`
+2. realtime_task_frequency - indicates how often (in seconds) we check if any of the monitored devices were restarted
+3. matching_task_frequency - indicates how often (in seconds) dynamic profiles are matched for a host (specified in inventory with an "*" in `profile` column)
+4. onetime_task_frequency - indicates how often (in seconds) one time walk (walk of whole OID tree 1.3.6.1) will be triggered after the fail.

 #### 1. Configure optional parameters for SNMPv1/SNMPv2c community data

 Community-Based Security Model of SNMPv1/SNMPv2c may require more